Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintC/us24/02.analysis/Readme.md

-# US08 -  As an FM, I want to list the vehicles needing the check-up.
+# US24 - As a GSM, I want to Postpone an entry in the Agenda to a specific future date.

 ## 2. Analysis